-COMPACT BETWEEN BIOMEDICAL GRADUATE STUDENTS AND THEIR RESEARCH ADVISORS
+COMPACT BETWEEN BIOMEDICAL GRADUATE STUDENTS AND THEIR RESEARCH ADVISORS (Based on AAMC Group on Graduate Research, Education and Training (GREAT))

-These guiding principles, known as the Compact Between Biomedical Graduate Students and Their Research Advisors, are intended to support the development of a positive mentoring relationship between the pre-doctoral student and their research advisor.
+Guiding principles, known as the Compact Between Biomedical Graduate Students and Their Research Advisors, are intended to support the development of a positive mentoring relationship between the predoctoral student and their research advisor.
 A successful student-mentor relationship requires commitment from the student, mentor, graduate program, and institution.
 This document offers a set of broad guidelines which are meant to initiate discussions at the local and national levels about the student-mentor relationship.